 Hint: If your garment has a waist seam or other defining seam or feature, mark its placement on the unsewn side of the zipper tape and adhere the zipper tape to the garment up and down from that point.
 You may have to pull and tug to align everything, but alignment is critical.
 As you can see below, I marked the waist and top of the band on my Ruby.

 Once you have proper alignment on the second side of your garment, adjust your zipper foot and width to line up with the other side of the zipper tape.
 For this side, I used a 6.0mm stitch width to move it as far to the right as possible.

 After sewing, zip up the zipper to ensure both sides are aligned and working properly.
-If not – use a seam ripper and try again!
+If not – use a seam ripper and try sewing that invisible zipper again!

-Once both sides of the zipper are right where you want them, do a happy dance, then sandwich the remaining (bottom) portion of the zipper tape within the seam allowance and pin in place.
+Once both sides of the invisible zipper are right where you want them, do a happy dance, then sandwich the remaining (bottom) portion of the zipper tape within the seam allowance and pin in place before sewing.

 Press the seam open…

 And sew the remaining portion of bottom to each side of the seam allowance.